N1KITA2104/password-test-app/README.md

 # PasswordTestApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.
+This project is a basic Angular application that demonstrates a password strength checker.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.

+## Features

+- **Password Strength Indicator**: Visual feedback on the strength of the entered password using a progress bar.
+- **Form Validation**: Angular Reactive Forms are used to validate password strength and ensure compliance with different complexity levels.
+- **Styled Components**: Includes basic styling for the form and progress bar.

 ## Development server